The northern gateway to Chilean Patagonia, Pumalin Park is an outdoor lovers playground.

-Make Pumalin Park the start of your driving adventure along the Carretera Austral.
+Make Parque Pumalin the start of your driving adventure along the Carretera Austral.

 The dark volcanic sands of the beach at Santa Barbara serve to remind visitors of the recent eruption of the once thought dormant volcano, Chaiten.

 The find sandy beach is a perfect place to unwind after hiking up said volcano.
 We enjoyed it so much here we stayed a couple of days watching seals and dolphins patrol the shallows.

 If you’re really lucky, you may even spot Blue Whales, Humpbacks, Pilots or Sperm Whales right from the beach.